traceofwind/workflows/README.md

 # Workflows Course

-This project is a showcase for project Workflows.
+This project is an example of workflow management for a lynda.com course.